Showing posts with label #Libertytheater. Show all posts

 Louis & Stanley Rosenbaum

-Princes, Majestic Theaters, Shoals located in Florence, Alabama
+Princes, Majestic Theaters, and Shoals are located in Florence, Alabama

 Colbert, Ritz Theaters, located in Sheffield